 - Healthcare support: In addition to our Student Health Center, the Village of Bluffton has numerous healthcare providers within walking distance from campus.

 We will observe social distancing in classrooms, including moving some classes to larger spaces on campus.
 Facial coverings will be required in class unless the faculty member or student has a health issue related to mask-wearing and that condition must be documented with Student Health Center.
 There may also be removal of face coverings for safety or other practicable reasons, such as when a student is in a science lab conducting an experiment where a facial covering becomes untenable or hazardous.
+Face masks are preferred.
+Face shields are permitted when a face mask is not an option.
 Classroom surfaces will also be disinfected before every class by incoming students and the professor.
 To facilitate having fewer students in the hallways, class beginning and ending times will be slightly staggered.